Bucknalla/unofficial-hltv-api/README.md

 `[{'date': 'DD/MM/YY', 'event': 'EVENT_TITLE', 'opponent': 'OPPONENT_NAME', 'map': 'MAP_FULL_NAME', 'score': 'SCORE', 'result': 'W/D/L'}, This goes on for 5 times per the request]`

+---

 ### Team Ranking

+Very simply returns the teams global ranking as of the time of the request, aquired from the latest possible hltv rankings.

+#### Parameters

+Team Requested:
+- Required
+- Giving First
+- No Default
+- HLTV Team ID Request, Integer given as string

+#### Request Format 1 of 1

+Request

+`hltv.teams.ranking(hltvTeamId)`

+Response

+`{'ranking': 'TEAM_RANKING'}`

+---

 ### Big Achivements

+This shows all HLTV listed big achivements for a team, which is normally the event and their ranking, this is returned as a list.

+#### Parameters

+Team Requested:
+- Required
+- Giving First
+- No Default
+- HLTV Team ID Request, Integer given as string

+#### Request Format 1 of 1

+Request

+`hltv.teams.bigAchivements(hltvTeamId)`

+Response

+`[{'event': ' EVENT_NAME', 'ranking': 'RANKING'}, And So On]`

+---

 ## Player